ishine/das/_sources/tutorials_gui/annotate.md

 # Annotate song

 ## Initialize or edit song types
-You first need to register the different song types you want to annotate.
-The example audio is a recording from a male _Drosophila melanogaster_ fly, which produces two major types of courtship song: Pulse song, which contains trains of brief pulses and sine song, containing sustained oscillations. _DeepSS_ discriminates two categories of song types:
+You first need to register the different song types you want to annotate. _DeepSS_ discriminates two categories of song types:
 - _Events_ are defined by a single time of occurrence.
 The aforementioned pulse song is a song type of the event category.
 - _Segments_ are song types that extend over time and are defined by a start and a stop time.
 The aforementioned sine song and the syllables of mouse and bird vocalizations fall into the segment category.

-Add two new song types for annotation via _Annotations/Add or edit song types_: 'pulse' of category 'event' and 'sine' of category 'segment:

 :::{figure} xb_make-fig
 <img src="/images/xb_make.png" alt="edit annotation types" height="500px">